kayodefad/currency-exchanger/README.md

 Run `yarn` to install the dependencies

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Run `ng serve --port 3000` or `yarn start` or `npm start` for a dev server.
+Navigate to `http://localhost:3000/`.
 The application will automatically reload if you change any of the source files.

 Stories FF-1, FF-2 and FF-3 were implemented.

+The Fizer API only works on port 3000 on localhost.

 The API was very limited.
 I had to calculate the other exchange rates using the only result I could get using the free version.
 The API was only limited to get results for EUR